openshift/oadp-operator/README.md

 ```
 default_velero_plugins:
 - vsphere
-velero_feature_flags:
-- EnableLocalMode
+velero_feature_flags: EnableLocalMode
 use_upstream_images: true
 ```
 Note: The above is an example of installing the Velero plugin for vSphere in `LocalMode` .
 Setting `EnableLocalMode` features flag is not always necessary for the usage of vSphere plugin but the pre-requisites must be satisfied and appropriate configuration must be applied, please refer [Velero plugin for vSphere](https://github.com/vmware-tanzu/velero-plugin-for-vsphere) for more details.
+Also, if you plan on using multiple feature flags at once, pass them to `velero_feature_flags` as comma seperated values, for instance, `velero_feature_flags: EnableLocalMode,EnableCSI`

 ***
 ## OLM Integration